fraser-0/upload-music/README.md

 on MusicKit.

 ## Requirements
+- Update the app identifier in the project settings
+- MusicKit service enabled on the new app identifier
 - Apple Music subscription (for user running app)
-- MusicKit service enabled on the app identifier
 - Playlists stored in `Playlists` directory in JSON files (check Models.swift for the types)

 ## Run